gamechanger/deferrable/README.md

 ## Quick Start

+After cloning the repository, run ```python setup.py develop``` to set up all of the dependencies/requirements

 Just want to get up and running with, for example, an SQS queue?
 You'll end up writing something like this:

 ```python